thejjw/sunbeam-charms/charms/cinder-ceph-k8s/README.md

 ## Description

-The cinder-ceph-k8s is an operator to manage the cinder service integration with ceph storage backend on a kubernetes based environment.
+The cinder-ceph-k8s is an operator to manage the Cinder service integration with Ceph storage backend on a Kubernetes based environment.

 ## Usage